Town Musicians of Bremen

 The "Town Musicians of Bremen" (Die Bremer Stadtmusikanten) is a German fairy tale collected by the Brothers Grimm and published in Grimms' Fairy Tales in 1819 (KHM 27).

-It tells the story of four ageing domestic animals, who after a lifetime of hard work are neglected and mistreated by their former masters.
+It tells the story of four ageing domestic animals, who after a lifetime of hard work are neglected, mistreated and marked for death by their former masters.
 Eventually, they decide to run away and become town musicians in the city of Bremen.
-Contrary to the story's title the characters never arrive in Bremen, as they succeed in tricking and scaring off a band of robbers, capturing their spoils, and moving into their house.
+Contrary to the story's title, the characters never arrive in Bremen, as they succeed in tricking and scaring off a band of robbers, capturing their spoils, and moving into their house.
 It is a story of Aarne–Thompson Type 130 ("Outcast animals find a new home").

 Origin

 The Brothers Grimm first published this tale in the second edition of Kinder- und Hausmärchen in 1819, based on the account of the German storyteller Dorothea Viehmann (1755–1815).

 Synopsis

-In the story, a donkey, a dog, a cat, and a rooster, all past their prime years in life and usefulness on their respective farms, were soon to be discarded or mistreated by their masters.
+In the story, a donkey, a dog, a cat, and a rooster, all past their prime years in life and usefulness on their respective farms, were soon to be discarded, mistreated or killed by their masters.
 One by one, they leave their homes and set out together.
-They decide to go to Bremen, known for its freedom, to live without owners and become musicians there ("Something better than death we can find anywhere").
+They decide to go to Bremen, known for its freedom, to live without owners and become musicians there.

-On the way to Bremen, they see a lighted cottage; they look inside and see three robbers enjoying their ill-gotten gains.
-Standing on each other's backs, they decide to scare the robbers away by making a din; the men run for their lives, not knowing what the strange sound is.
-The animals take possession of the house, eat a good meal, and settle in for the evening.
+On the way to Bremen, they find a cottage with light in the windows.
+Inside, they see three robbers enjoying their ill-gotten gains.
+Standing on each other's backs, they decide to perform their first song.
+However, the men run away in fright, not knowing what the strange sound is.
+The animals take possession of the house, have a good meal, and settle in for the evening.
+The donkey slept outside, the dog by the door, the cat on the mantle and the rooster in the loft.

-Later that night, the robbers return and send one of their members in to investigate.
-He sees the cat's eyes shining in the darkness and thinks he is seeing the coals of the fire.
-The robber reaches over to light his candle.
-Things happen in quick succession; the cat scratches his face with her claws, the dog bites him on the leg, the donkey kicks him with his hooves, and the rooster crows and chases him out the door.
-The terrified robber tells his companions that he was beset by a horrible witch who had scratched him with her long fingernails (the cat), a dwarf who has a knife (the dog), a black monster who had hit him with a club (the donkey), and worst of all, a judge calling out from the rooftop (the rooster).
-The robbers abandon the cottage to the strange creatures who have taken it, where the animals live happily for the rest of their days.
+Later that night, the robbers return determined to get the cottage back.
+Thinking whatever scared them left, they decided to send one of them to go back and check.
+He sees the cat's eyes shining in the darkness and reaches over thinking they were the coals of the fire so he can light a candle.
+Things happen in quick succession; the cat scratches his face with its claws, the dog bites him on the leg, the donkey kicks him with his hooves, and the rooster crows in his ear.
+The terrified robber tells his companions that he was beset by a horrible witch who had scratched him with her long fingernails (the cat), a monster who stabbed him with a knife (the dog), a giant who had hit him with a club (the donkey), and a judge calling out from the rooftop (the rooster).
+Horrified, the robbers abandon the cottage, where the animals live happily for the rest of their days, deciding not to go to Bremen after all.